nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

+Ready for a new internship season?
 Clears all entries from the internship tracker.

 Format: `clear`

 ### Undo previous command : `undo`

+Made a mistake?
 Undo the most recent command that modified the internship book.

 Format: `undo`